itsjonlau/Final-Project/Lauren/Final/README.md

 I used Pandas to clean up my raw data.
 Then, imported the data into pgAdmin and used SQL to merge the datasets together into the ones I ultimately use for analysis.Then I  exported that file for use in visualizations in Tableau.

 ## Analysis
-To answer my question, I put together various charts, such as a bar chart and linear regression, and also conducted multiple regression analysis.
+To answer my question, I put together various charts, such as a bar chart and scatter plot, and also conducted multiple regression analysis.